Home » Articles » Parenting » Are you suffering from working mum guilt?

 Clearly define your ‘why’

 If part-time or full-time employment is what will help you and your family thrive, that decision is perfect for you.
-Likely, this will be met with self-doubt, fear, second-guessing, or well-intentioned comments by others to further confuse the issue.
-Ignore what anyone else says (including that little judgemental voice inside you) or implies to make you feel ‘less than’.
+Likely, this will be met with self-doubt, fear, second-guessing, or well-intentioned comments by others.
+Ignore what anyone else says (including that little judgmental voice inside you) or implies to make you feel ‘less than’.
 Go with your gut.
 You know what you need to do right now, for your family, to make things work.

 Support network

-Ohhh what would I have done without my support network in the early days of school?
+Ohhh.. what would we do without our support network in the early days of school?
 As a self-proclaimed discombobulated mum, I struggled to keep on top of the school notes.
-The special occasions and out of uniform days were a killer.
-Luckily, during the first week of kindergarten I met some very combobulated mums.
-“Spellcheck says that word doesn’t exist – well it does NOW spellcheck!”
+The ‘special occasions’ and ‘out-of-uniform’ days were a killer.
+Luckily, during the first week of kindergarten, I met some very combobulated mums.
+“Spellcheck says that word doesn’t exist – well, it does NOW spellcheck!”

 Valuable tips: